ftanveer/Feminism-Sentiment-Analysis/README.md

 # Sentiment-Analysis
 Unsupervised Sentiment Analysis project

-We will be performing an unsupervised sentiment analysis using vector similarity and then comparing it against a supervised model accuracy.
+We will be performing an unsupervised sentiment analysis using vector similarity and then comparing the accuracy against a supervised model.